 Textbook: The Solar System, 8th or 9th edition.
-The 9th edition is more expensive than the 8th edition, but it is more up-to-date.
-Electronic rental at reduced prices is available for either edition through the publisher's website.
-Click here to go to the page for the 8th edition or here for the 9th edition.
+The 9th edition is more expensive than the 8th edition, but it is more up-to-date.Electronic rental at reduced prices is available for either edition through the publisher's website.
 Website (for handouts, schedule updates, etc.): http://sherwoodharrington.com.